What are Carbon Offsets and How Do They Work?

 So if your carbon footprint is 1 metric ton of CO2, you would offset 1 metric ton of CO2.
 Not so complicated after all, right?

-When you buy carbon offsets, you’re simply making a financial contribution that will be invested in carbon reduction projects.
+When you buy carbon offsets, you’re simply making a financial investment in a carbon reduction project.
 In general, carbon offsetting is actually quite affordable.
-For instance, if you offset that flight from San Francisco to Paris using our calculator, you would only need to make a $16 contribution.
+For instance, if you offset that flight from San Francisco to Paris using our calculator, it would only cost about $20.

 The price of 1 metric ton of CO2 offset can vary greatly between projects.
-For example, one forestry project might only cost $8/MT to offset, while a specific wind project could be $20/MT.
-To simplify this, we use an average of $12 per MT of CO2 and spread your contribution across all of our projects to ensure they each receive the vital support they need.
-If you are a business looking to offset a large amount of CO2 and want to support a specific type of project, learn more about our custom offset programs here.
+For example, one forestry project might only cost $10/MT to offset, while a specific wind project could be $20/MT.
+To simplify this, we use an average of $16 per MT of CO2 when you offset via our website and your dollars will go towards one of our projects that requires support.

-3. Your contribution funds carbon offset projects that reduce CO2
+3. Your carbon offset purchase funds projects that reduce CO2

 So you’ve offset your footprint, but then what actually happens to your money and how does it actually make a difference?

-You can learn about all of the different carbon offset projects that we support here.
+You can read about the different carbon offset projects that we support here.

 Offset Your Carbon Footprint